Professor Chris Bongie

 - “From Page to Screen: Adapting Masculinities in Postwar Britain (1945-1960)” (1)

-Over the past three years, seven of my doctoral students have completed their dissertations, and the titles of these works should give a good sense of my willingness to supervise a relatively wide range of topics:
+Over the past few years, eight of my doctoral students have completed their dissertations, and the titles of these works should give a good sense of my willingness to supervise a relatively wide range of topics:

 - “Hope in the Most Unlikely Spaces: Thawra and the Contemporary Arabic Novel” (September 2011)